 Explanation of Recovery In “Experimental Neurology” Article

-This graph illustrates improved recovery of mice that received AAV/Cre injections into the motor cortex in comparison to controls that were un-treated or that received a control vector (AAV-GFP).
+This graph illustrates improved recovery of mice with injury to the cervical spinal cord.
+Those that received AAV/Cre injections into the motor cortex in comparison to controls that were un-treated or that received a control vector (AAV-GFP).